OpenSDN-io/tf-dev-test/tf-sanity/README.md

 SSH_USER - user to access remote nodes (current user by default)

-CONTAINER_REGISTRY - registry of images in cluster (tungstenfabric, or your private registry)
+CONTAINER_REGISTRY - registry of images in cluster (opensdn, or your private registry)

 CONTRAIL_CONTAINER_TAG - tag of images in cluster (latest, master-latest, ...)